Bounga/bitbucket-badge/README.md

 # Bitbucket Badge

 Bitbucket Bagde is a tiny Javascript library written in MooTools to retrieve info about a [Bitbucket](https://bitbucket.org/) user and its repositories.
-It requires MooTools >= 1.2.
+It requires MooTools >= 1.2 and MooTools More for JSONP.

 ## Features